colorizer/quasiengineer/content/musings/write-ups/the-world-as-i-see-it-albert-einstein.md

 ### Germany
 > As long as I have any choice, I will only stay in a country where political liberty, toleration, and equality of all citizens before the law are the rule.

 This section mainly contains the series of interactions between Einstein and the Prussian Academy of Sciences which accused Einstein of involving in *activities as an agitator in foreign countries* when he resigned from the institute and renounced his citizenship.
 Here, he makes his stance as a *global citizen* standing by his views on Justice and liberty.
-He saw the  prevailing Anti-Semitism in Germany as a distruction of civilized Germany and all its cultural values.
+He saw the  prevailing Anti-Semitism in Germany as a destruction of civilized Germany and all its cultural values.

 ### Jews
 Here, his views paints the vision with which the Palestine was established as a Jewish nation as the World War II came to an end.
 Here, his views as a Jew gives us a perspective on the ideologies which led on to the development of the Palestine (which may be necessary as it's still in a state of warfare today).